-With a history extending back into the 1980s, the poet's circle, today, is the free library privileges and emailing list for the T&SC.
+(From 2005 through 2018) With a history extending back to the late 1980s, the poet's circle, today, is the free library privileges and emailing list for the T&SC.
 All those on the tpc mailing list may utilize the library, however, just those with email addresses in our system receive communications.
 Under intense financial pressure, as a cost cutting measure in 2009, the Board of Trustees decided only T&SC members will have the option of receiving written communications (as opposed to email).

 When the Teaching & Sharing Center (now Teaching &